csc-training/elements-of-hpc/supercomputer/energy-cooling.md

 increasing, supercomputers are measured not only by their raw computing power, but also by their energy efficiency in the
 [Green 500 list](https://www.top500.org/lists/green500/2020/06/).
 Concerning
-the battle against global climate change supercomputers are double-edged sword, on one hand they help in understanding and fighting the climate change, on the other hand they use large amounts of energy.
+the battle against the global climate change supercomputers are a double-edged sword, on one hand they help in understanding and fighting the climate change, on the other hand they use large amounts of energy.